YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 - Start with an environment that does not have YottaDB environment variables already defined, e.g., from sourcing the ydb_env_set file.
 You can always logout and login to get a fresh session

 - Create an ydbenv file in the directory to set up the environment variables.
 You can then source it with a command such as source ./ydbenv to set up the environment.
 Set up the environment variables yourself and do not source /usr/local/lib/yottadb/r1.20_x86_64/ydb_env_set because it will recover the database when you source it and you will miss the point of the exercise.
-At a minimum, the env file should specify values for the following environment variables: ydb_dist (set to /usr/local/lib/yottadb/r1.20_x86_64), ydb_gbldir (set to $HOME/exDir/yottadb.gld), ydb_log and ydb_tmp (set to /tmp/yottadb/r1.20_x86_64; make sure it exists), ydb_principal_editing (set to EDITING), ydb_routines (set to "$HOME/exDir* $ydb_dist/libyottadbutil.so").
+At a minimum, the env file should specify values for the following environment variables: gtm_dist (set to /usr/local/lib/yottadb/r1.20_x86_64), gtmgbldir (set to $HOME/exDir/yottadb.gld), gtm_log and gtm_tmp (set to /tmp/yottadb/r1.20_x86_64; make sure it exists), gtm_principal_editing (set to EDITING), gtmroutines (set to "$HOME/exDir* $gtm_dist/libyottadbutil.so").
 Make sure the directory /tmp/yottadb/r120 exists by creating it in the ydbenv file with a mkdir -p command.
-It may be convenient to alias mumps to $ydb_dist/mumps and mupip to $ydb_dist/mupip.
+It may be convenient to alias mumps to $gtm_dist/mumps and mupip to $gtm_dist/mupip.
 [Hint: if you read a little further, you may find a ydbenv file that you can copy and paste into an editor.]

 - In GDE, source the commands in the file /usr/local/lib/yottadb/r1.20_x86_64/gdedefaults to set reasonable defaults for the global directory and then change the database file names in the segment and the journal file names in the region to place the database and journal files in /home/yottadbuser/exDir.